JuliaLang/julia/JuliaLowering/README.md

     - Precise author-defined error reporting from macros
     - Sketch better interfaces for syntax trees (hopefully!)

+## Trying it out

+Note this is a very early work in progress; most things probably don't work!

+1. Check out the caf/lowering-2 branch of JuliaSyntax.jl
+2. Run the demo `include("test/lowering.jl")`

 # Design Notes

 A disorganized collection of design notes :)